 - Apparently, one - or possibly more - of the investors may have gotten cold feet.

-- A show of intentional unfriendliness; rejection: the new England manager gave him the cold shoulderMore example sentences
+- A show of intentional unfriendliness; rejection: why is even his own family giving him the cold shoulder?More example sentences

 - There are various music technology workshops run in and around the city by Future Prospects, but there is nowhere for these new skills to be used, so young people are given the cold shoulder.

 - After receiving the cold shoulder from the club, Scott has been forced to travel 25 miles on winter nights to attend the Edzell club, which welcomes female members.

 - So, after getting the cold shoulder from everyone this morning, for invading their space last night, I walked up to the cafe by myself.